TheCuteOwl/Virthon-SRC/README.md

 # Virthon-SRC
+I'll update it every update of Virthon

+I removed the protections so anyone can use it

 This is a repository of the stealer named "Virthon".
 I would like to make it clear that I hate people who obfuscate their files.
 The source code of the obfuscated stealer named Virthon can be found here.
 [Original Github](https://github.com/stelows/Virthon)